-The Money Advice Trust also provides a welcomed contribution towards our core funding.
-Other contributions come from parts of the credit industry – see our latest annual report.
-We also generate income through other activities including Annual Conference, Seminars, and other services.
+Other contributions come from parts of the credit industry – see our latest Impact Report for details.
+We also generate income through other activities including our Annual Conference & Exhibition, Seminars, and other services.
 These surpluses are ploughed back into the organisation to provide future services.

 Money Advice Scotland has become well known for its role in accreditation.
 In addition we provide Scottish Vocational Qualifications in Advice and Guidance at Levels 3 and 4.
-These qualifications cover the range of knowledge a money adviser requires which dealing with clients, and provides quality assurance, for the clients and the organisation.
+These qualifications cover the range of knowledge a money adviser requires when dealing with clients, and provides quality assurance, for the clients and the organisation.
 We have now launched a new qualification, in partnership with the Institute of Money Advisers & Staffordshire University, namely, the Certificate in Money Advice Practice.